Norwegian Dietary Guidelines and Colorectal Cancer Survival study (CRC-NORDIET study)

 The primary objective is to test whether a diet intervention based on the Norwegian dietary guidelines (published January 2011), and a diet rich in antioxidants, will reduce comorbidity and increase survival among colorectal patients after surgery.

-Recruitment of patients will begin in March 2012, and it is expected to be completed within two years.
-The subjects will be recruited from the Helse Sør-Øst region, including Oslo University Hospital and Akershus University Hospital.
+Recruitment of patients started in March 2012, and it is expected to be completed within 2019.
+The subjects are recruited from the Helse Sør-Øst region, including Oslo University Hospital and Akershus University Hospital.

 Colorectal cancer (CRC) is one of the most common types of cancers in Norway, and the number of colorectal cancer survivors has greatly increased the last decade.
 The ability to detect symptoms in an early phase and initiate improved treatments contributes to the increased population of CRC survivors.
 However, a significant number of these patients develop long-term effects after treatment and it is demonstrated that they have increased risk of developing secondary chronic diseases, as well as cancer relapse.
 There is a need for more research to investigate the impact of diet and lifestyle on these long-term effects.

 Due to the sparsity of research within this field there are no specific dietary guidelines for cancer survivors.
 Today, CRC patients are encouraged to follow the recommendations for primary cancer prevention.
-The last report from World Cancer Research Fund (2007) concludes that 45 percent of all CRC cases could be prevented with improved lifestyle.
+The last report from World Cancer Research Fund (2018) concludes that 47 % of all CRC cases could be prevented with improved lifestyle.
 Both diet and physical activity are important contributors.